Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Construction styles of the typical traditional homestay range from a single room with one window, to large four-roomed multi-windowed bungalows with verandahs and perhaps a common room.
 Windows are often openings with thatched panels hinged at the top and held open with a stick.
 Doors are either sliding or hinged thatched panels.
 (You cannot lock your room at most homestays.)
 Floors are almost always sawn or split timber, but there are a couple of places with sand floors, and – at the other end of the spectrum – a few that sit on concrete pads and have tiled floors.

-Fully traditional homestays have bedrooms and living areas only – you won’t find a kitchen, bathroom, toilet or laundry in a traditional Papuan house.
+The most basic bungalows are simply a bedroom and a covered verandah.
 As their businesses develop, homestays upgrade their bungalows to include features like ensuite bathrooms, real beds, bathrooms with showers, glazed windows, lockable doors and so on.
-See the features list on each homesty’s page for a quick overview of these.
+See the features list on each homestay’s page for a quick overview of these.

 Even in the best available rooms, construction materials and style means you’ll be sharing your room with some of the local wildlife.
 Insects and small lizards inhabit the thatching, termites will be quietly moving in somewhere and the buildings’ many small gaps and cracks allow easy access for all kinds of tiny critters.
 Rodents are often mentioned in reviews, and can be a problem in some areas.
 Always keep food (and anything that smells like food) in sealed, airtight containers to avoid attracting rodents and any other opportunistic scavengers that may live nearby.